Search for the charged lepton flavor violating decay $\psi(3686)\to e^{\pm}\mu^{\mp}$: Event Selection

 Strict particle identification~(PID) for the electron and muon is based on information provided by the MDC, EMC and MUC sub-detectors.
 For electron PID, the energy-to-momentum ratio $E/p$ is required to be greater than $0.94c$, as shown in Fig. \ref{fig::dis_ededxe_epratio}(a), where $E$ is the deposited energy in the EMC and $p$ is the magnitude of the momentum measured by the MDC.
 In addition, $\chi^{e}_{dE/dx}$ is required to satisfy $|\chi^{e}_{dE/dx}|<1.2$, as shown in Fig. \ref{fig::dis_ededxe_epratio}(b), where $\chi^{e}_{dE/dx}$ is the difference between the measured and expected specific ionization energy loss $dE/dx$ under the electron hypothesis, normalized by the $dE/dx$ resolution.
 Furthermore, since electrons cannot pass through the EMC and reach the MUC, the maximum number of hits in any layer of the MUC for the electron is required to be zero.
 For muon PID, an energy window of $[0.1,~0.3]~\rm GeV$ is applied, where the energy is the deposited energy measured by the EMC.
 In order to lower the probability to misidentify pions or kaons as muons, the penetration depth of the muon in the MUC is required to be greater than $20~\rm cm$, as shown in Fig. \ref{fig::dis_depth_chi2muc}(a).
 To obtain a well-reconstructed MUC track, the number of layers penetrated by the muon in the MUC must be greater than three, and the fitted $\chi^2_{\rm MUC}$ for the muon in the MUC must be less than 100, as shown in Fig. \ref{fig::dis_depth_chi2muc}(b).
 Additionally, to suppress misidentification due to electrons, the value of $\chi^{e}_{dE/dx}$ for the muon is required to be less than $-1.1$, as shown in Fig. \ref{fig::dis_ededxe_epratio}(b).

-To suppress the background from Bhabha scattering events, in which one of the electrons is misidentified as a muon, additional selections are applied to the muon candidates.
-Muon candidates with an MDC track polar angle satisfying $0.82<\vert\!\cos\theta\vert<0.86$ are vetoed because of the gap of the EMC.
-The track direction of the muon candidate in the MDC and MUC is constrained.
+The energy leakage at $|\cos\theta| = 0$ causes the rising of the rate of the misidentification from electron to muon.
+To further suppress the background from Bhabha scattering events, in which one of the electrons is misidentified as a muon, additional selections are applied to the muon candidates.
+Muon candidates with an MDC track polar angle satisfying $0.82<\vert\!\cos\theta\vert<0.86$ are vetoed because of the gap of barrel and endcap of EMC.
+The track direction difference of the muon candidate in the MDC and MUC is used to constrain background.
 The polar angle difference between the track in the MUC and MDC is required to be less than $20^{\circ}$, and the azimuthal angle difference between the track in the MUC and MDC is required to be less than $30^{\circ}$.
 A detailed discussion can be found in Ref.~\cite{ref:visualbes3}.